valboz/VBMicrolensing/docs/python/LightCurves.md

 ## Triple Lens light curve

 In the triple light curve, we add three parameters: the separation of the third lens relative to the primary, the mass ratio of the third lens relative to the primary, and the angle $\psi$, which is the angular separation of the third lens relative to the line connecting the primary and the secondary lens.
-Similar to the binary case, the coordinate system has its origin at the center of mass.
+Similar to the binary case, the coordinate system has its origin at the center of mass of the first two bodies.

 <img src="sourcetrajconvention_triple.png" width = 600>